Film director Bergman dies at 89

 The worst of his crises came in 1976 when, at the height of his career, he was arrested at the Royal Dramatic Theatre during a rehearsal of Strindberg's "Dance of Death" by two plainclothes policemen, hustled off to a tax office and grilled about an alleged 1971 tax violation, whichafter Bergman's nervous collapse three days later and a public outcrywas dropped by the public prosecutor.
 Miffed, the overzealous tax representatives of Sweden's Social Democrat welfare state (which Bergman supported) tried again, focusing on a dubious 1974 case.

 This time, Bergman responded by announcing his self-exile from Sweden (though he vowed to pay all taxes and penalties) and the closing of his studio, leaving for an unhappy sojourn in Germany.
-The resulting scandal helped lose the next election for the Social Democrats, followed by a 1979 settlement of Bergman's case in which he paid 7 percent of the original demand and the government was ordered to cover all court costs.
+The resulting scandal helped lose the next election for the Social

 Bergman's reputation as a serious artist made him susceptible.
 But few filmmakers received more critical acclaim.
-His list of awards includes many citations at Cannes as well as Venice, Berlin and other festivals and three foreign language film Oscars for "The Virgin Spring" (1960), "Through a Glass Darkly" (1961) and "Fanny and Alexander."
+His list of awards includes many citations at Cannes as well as Venice, Berlin and other festivals and three foreign language film

 During his long, amazingly productive career, Bergman remained devoted to the cinema, the arts and the mysteries of the human spirit.
 His early work was largely dark and brooding, his middle films intense and virtuosic, his later films intimate and self-revelatory.
 Through it all, he never lost his passion for drama and for his primary subject: the human face, mask and persona.